Minimal nondegenerate extensions: Proof of the Main Theorem

 \begin{proof} Let $f : X \to Y$ be a representative of a 1-morphism $[f] : (X,X^\vee,\dots) \to (Y,Y^\vee,\dots)$ in $\rh_1 \cC^\coh$.
 Choose a right adjoint $(f^*,\ev_f,\coev_v)$ and a mate $(f^\vee, \rot_f,\rot^f)$, and define the following $2$-morphism $\eta(f) : \eta(X) \Rightarrow \eta(Y)$:

+(We have omitted orientation marks for better readability.)
 It is easy to verify that $\eta(f)$ does not depend on the choice of adjoint and mate for $f$ and in fact only depends on the isomorphism class of $f$ and that $\eta(-)$ assembles into a $1$-functor. \end{proof}

+Note that, in the definition of $\eta(f)$ in equation~\eqref{eq:etaf}, the figure-eight is fixed, and simply serves as a track for the defects points to move along.
+Later we will move the figure-eight itself; see e.g.\ equation~\eqref{eqn:fl1} and Lemma~\ref{lemma:fl}.

 \begin{remark} For morphisms $a:A\to A'$ and $b:B\to B'$ in a braided monoidal $2$-category, denote by the naturality isomorphism of the braiding (i.e.\ the composite of the unlabelled isomorphisms in~\eqref{eq:etaf}).
 Writing for the obvious composites of $\coev_f$ followed by $\rot_f$, and $\rot^f$ followed by $\ev_f$, respectively, we may express~\eqref{eq:etaf} more succinctly as the composite